TamVik/Birthday-GIFt-site/README.md

 https://tamvik.github.io/Birthday-GIFt-site/

-I built his project during the Scrimba course, was using HTML and CSS.
+I built this project during the Scrimba course with using HTML and CSS.